-The 10 Best Restaurants and Places to Eat Near the Vatican in 2021
+Great Places To Eat Near the Vatican

 € | Pizza Take Away | Kids

 This is considered one of the best pizza places, if not the best Pizza al Taglio in Rome.
 It is more of an institution than a pizza place.
 It is a bit of a hike from the Vatican Museums but worth it for a very creative post-Vatican tour quick meal.

 It’s named Panificio Bonci after the owner, Gabriele Bonci.
 Panificio refers to it as a bread shop, which is literally the foundation of good pizza.
 This place is a must if you have the time to get over there during your sightseeing.
 It’s the best pizza restaurant near the Vatican and possibly all of Rome.

 However, you may or may not find what you call “pizza” here.
 In Rome, pizza basically refers to the bread and not the tomato sauce and cheese melted on top.
 It takes time to understand it.
 Here you’ll find delicacies from out of this world—and damn good bread, of course.

 Address: Via Trionfale, 36

 €€ | Classic Casual | Some Outdoor Seating | Steps From St. Peter’s Basilica

 This is a real treat and overall my top recommendation if you are coming from St. Peter’s Basilica where most Vatican tours end.
 You’ll find high-quality Italian food with the level of creativity and presentation you may find at a fancy restaurant.
 It’s a great place to stop and get lunch in a myriad of over-priced tourist traps.